makehackvoid/makehackvoid.com/membership.md

 # How to get a key

 Once you have been a part of the MakeHackVoid community for a while, you can get a key to the space so you can open the space whenever you want.
 It does come with some responsibilities, as other members are depending on key holders to open the space and lock up again when everyone leaves, we ask that you announce your plans to open the space on the makers mailing list and add an item in the [calendar](/#calendar).

-Keys are handed out by the committee and require three members who already have keys to vouch for you on the committee mailing list.
+Keys are handed out by the committee and require three members who already have keys to vouch for you in the [committee section](http://forum.makehackvoid.com/category/committee) of the forum.
 Often people who have been active for a while get offered keys and the people vouching for them handle the administrative side, but you're welcome to approach the committee or other members if you're ready to get a key.
+Current keyholders are [listed on the wiki](https://wiki.makehackvoid.com/voussoirs).

 # FAQ